Mosho1/ece458a3/README.md

 1. Install node
 1. `npm i`
+1. Environment variables `EMAIL_ACCOUNT` and `EMAIL_PASSWORD` need to be set or sending email (for registration, forgot password) won't work.
 1. `npm start` / `npm run serve` for a development / production version.
 1. go to `localhost:3001`